Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

-Theorem~\ref{thm:gen1} is similar to the first version of the finite witness theorem (Theorem~\ref{thm:hardest}), with three notable differences: (1) The domain $\M$ in \cref{thm:hardest} is a countable union of affine sets; this is not, in general, a semialgebraic set, and thus does not quality for the conditions of Theorem~\ref{thm:gen1}.
-(2) The function $F$ in Theorem~\ref{thm:hardest} is analytic.
+Theorem~\ref{thm:gen1} is similar to the simple version of the finite witness theorem (Theorem~\ref{thm_fwt_simple}), with four notable differences: (1) The domain $\M$ in \cref{thm_fwt_simple} is a countable union of affine sets; this is not, in general, a semialgebraic set, and thus does not qualify for the conditions of Theorem~\ref{thm:gen1}.
+(2) The function $F$ in Theorem~\ref{thm_fwt_simple} is analytic.
 Analytic functions are not necessarily semialgebraic.
-(3) Theorem~\ref{thm:gen1} requires the extra condition \eqref{eq:condition}, which does not appear in Theorem~\ref{thm:hardest}.
-This condition is not required in \cref{thm:hardest} because with analytic functions, it is always satisfied; however, it will be required in our full version of the theorem, since it admits a more general class of functions.
+(3) Theorem~\ref{thm:gen1} requires the extra condition \eqref{eq:condition}, which does not appear in Theorem~\ref{thm_fwt_simple}.
+This condition is not required in \cref{thm_fwt_simple} because with analytic functions, it is always satisfied; however, it will be required in our full version of the theorem, since it admits a more general class of functions.
+(4) Theorem~\ref{thm:gen1} deals with sets of the form $\{\bz| \, F(\bz,\bth)=0, \forall \bth\} $ while \cref{thm_fwt_simple} deals with sets of the form $\{(\bx,\by)| \, F(\bx,\bth)=F(\by,\bth), \forall \bth\} $.
+This difference is not essential and can be handled by the change of variables $\bz=(\bx,\by) $ and $\tilde F(\bx,\by,\bth)=F(\bx,\bth)-F(\by,\bth) $.

-To address the first two differences, we shall generalize Theorem~\ref{thm:gen1} to support a larger class of domains $\M$ and functions $F$.
+To address the first two differences, we shall generalize Theorem~\ref{thm:gen1} to support a large class of domains $\M$ and functions $F$.
 The admissible domains shall include a vast class of sets, among which are \emph{countable} unions of semialgebraic sets, as well as all open sets, and sets defined by analytic, rather than polynomial, equations.
 The admissible functions $F$ shall include semialgebraic functions, analytic functions, and many other types of functions.
 To achieve this goal, we use results from the study of \emph{o-minimal structures} (see below), which aim at finding families of sets that have the same tame properties as semialgebraic sets.